Yasuhiko Okudera

 Yasuhiko Okudera (奥寺 康彦, Okudera Yasuhiko) is a Japanese former football player and manager.
 He is the president of J2 League club Yokohama FC and was formerly the president of English club Plymouth Argyle.
-Okudera was the first Japanese footballer to play professionally in Europe, as well as being the first Asian football player to score in the European Cup, while playing for 1.
+A midfielder, Okudera was the first Japanese footballer to play professionally in Europe, as well as being the first Asian football player to score in the European Cup, while playing for 1.
 FC Köln in the 1979 semi-final match against Nottingham Forest and made 32 appearances – scoring nine goals – with the Japan national team.

 Club career

 Okudera began his playing career in 1970 as an employee of Furukawa Electric, whose soccer team played in the corporate Japan Soccer League, the top flight league in Japan at the time.
 In 1976, the club won the 1976 Japan Soccer League and 1976 Emperor's Cup and he was selected Best Eleven.
 In May 1977, the club also won 1977 JSL Cup.

 In the summer of 1977, during the team's trip to Germany, he was spotted by coach Hennes Weisweiler of Bundesliga club 1.
 FC Köln.
 After being offered a contract by Köln he joined the club in July 1977.
 Okudera made his debut on 5 October 1977, becoming the first Japanese player to play top flight football in Europe, and Köln won the Bundesliga title that year.
 On 20 December, he scored his first goal for Köln also achieving a brace in a 9–0 victory over Schwarz-Weiß Essen in the Quarter-final of the DFB-Pokal.
 On 8 April 1978, he scored his first goal in the Bundesliga in a 2–0 win against 1.
 FC Kaiserslautern.
 On 11 April 1979, Okudera scored a goal in a 3–3 draw against Nottingham Forest F.C. in the first leg of the semi-finals of the European Cup and he became the first Asian player to score in a European Cup match.

 After Weisweiler left Cologne during the 1980–81 season, Okudera joined second division Hertha BSC.
 Hertha missed promotion to the first division losing a decisive match against Werder Bremen.
 He then joined the newly promoted Werder Bremen, whose coach Otto Rehhagel saw his play when the two sides met and offered a contract.
 Under Rehhagel, he started playing as an attacking full-back instead of as a winger and finished second in the league three times between 1981–82 and 1985–86 with Bremen.

 In the summer of 1986, Okudera returned to his old Japanese club, Furukuwa Electric and became one of the first recognized professional players in JSL.
 On 26 December 1986, he scored a hat-trick in a 4–3 win over Al Hilal in the final round of the Asian Club Championship.
 He ended his German career with 234 appearances and 26 goals.
 He retired as a player in 1988.